AryansDevStudios/ToppersToolkit/README.md

-# Toppar's Toolkit
+# Topper's Toolkit

-This is a Next.js starter project for Toppar's Toolkit, an online platform for quality school notes.
+This is a Next.js starter project for Topper's Toolkit, an online platform for quality school notes.

 To get started, take a look at `src/app/page.tsx`.